-So I actually took my go-to recipe and got to work tweaking and improving until I got the perfect balance of nutty flavor and thick, tender, and slightly chewy texture in every bite.
+In creating this recipe, I tweaked and adjusted until I struck the perfect balance of nutty flavor and thick, tender, chewy texture in every bite.

 How to Make the BEST Peanut Butter Cookies

 How to Make Thick, Soft Peanut Butter Cookies